A topic from the subject of Biochemistry in Chemistry.

 Equipment and Techniques

-• Chromatography: Techniques like HPLC and GC are used to separate and analyze hormone molecules.
+• Chromatography: Techniques like HPLC and GC separate and analyze hormone molecules.

-• Immunoassays: ELISA and RIA methods utilize antibodies to quantify hormone concentrations in biological fluids.
+• Immunoassays: ELISA and RIA methods use antibodies to quantify hormone concentrations in biological fluids.

-• Cell Culture: In vitro experiments with cultured cells allow researchers to study hormone responses.
+• Cell Culture: In vitro experiments with cultured cells allow the study of hormone responses.

 • Animal Models: Animal studies help investigate hormone actions in whole organisms.